Cosby High School

 Cosby High School is a public high school in Midlothian, Virginia, United States.
 Cosby opened in 2006 and is the newest of eleven high schools administered by Chesterfield County Public Schools.
-The school serves over 2,300 students.
+The school serves over 2,500 students.

 History

 Cosby High School was named for its proximity to Cosby Road.
 Once a major road through the county, it is now only about a mile long, running parallel to the more heavily trafficked Hull Street Road (US 360).
 The road's namesake, Wilson Dance Cosby, was a local resident who worked thirty-five years as a county school bus driver.
-The school includes a health sciences center.
 In 2015, Cosby was named a National Blue Ribbon School.

+Academics

+Cosby's Health Science Specialty Center opened in September 2007.

+According to U.S. News & World Report, Cosby ranks #2,134th in America, 46th in Virginia, 8th in the Richmond Metro Area, and 2nd of the 11 high schools in Chesterfield County Public Schools.
+47% of students participated in an AP course, and the graduation rate is 99%.

 Athletics

 Cosby High School is a member of group AAA in the Virginia High School League.
 They are a part of the AAA Central Region and AAA Dominion District.
 In 2012, 2018, & 2019, they won the Wells Fargo Cup, which honors the VHSL high school with the most prominent athletic department on the state level.